NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   =======================================  ========  =========  =================================  ========  ========  =======================================================================

   .. [#] ResidentialFacilityType choices are "single-family detached", "single-family attached", "apartment unit", or "manufactured home".
-  .. [#] If FloorHeightAboveGrade not provided, defaults to 2 ft if all HPXML Floors have ExteriorAdjacentTo with "outside"/"manufactured home underbelly", otherwise 0 ft.
+  .. [#] If UnitHeightAboveGrade not provided, defaults to 2 ft if all HPXML Floors have ExteriorAdjacentTo with "outside"/"manufactured home underbelly", otherwise 0 ft.
-  .. [#] FloorHeightAboveGrade is used to describe the above-grade height of, e.g., apartment units on upper levels or homes above pier and beam (ambient) foundation.
+  .. [#] UnitHeightAboveGrade is useful to characterize the height of apartment units above ground level or homes on pier and beam foundations.
-         It is defined as the height of the lowest above-grade point within the infiltration pressure boundary, and is used along with :ref:`air_infiltration` to calculate the wind speed for the infiltration model.
+         It is used along with :ref:`air_infiltration` to calculate the wind speed for the infiltration model.
   .. [#] NumberofUnits defines the number of similar dwelling units represented by the HPXML ``Building`` element.
          EnergyPlus simulation results will be multiplied by this value.
          For example, when modeling :ref:`bldg_type_bldgs`, this allows modeling *unique* dwelling units, rather than *all* dwelling units, to reduce simulation runtime.